How to Make Kefir and Related FAQs

-- You can use it like yogurt in recipes or smoothies.
+- You can use it like yoghurt in recipes or smoothies.

-- It can be use to make Sourdough Starter and Buttermilk.
+- It can be used to make Sourdough Starter and Buttermilk.

 - You can feed it to animals, it may help if they are unwell, in particular for digestive issues.